snoyberg/posa-chapter/warp.md

 We implemented a multimap whose look-up is O(log N) and pruning is O(N) with red-black trees whose node contains a non-empty list.
-Since a red-black trees is one of binary search trees, look-up is O(log N) where N is the number of nodes.
+Since a red-black tree is one of binary search trees, look-up is O(log N) where N is the number of nodes.
 Also, we can translate it into an order list in O(log N).
 In our implementation,
-pruning nodes which contains a file descriptor to be closed is also done during this procedure.
+pruning nodes which contains a file descriptor to be closed is also done during this step.
-An algorithm is known, which converts a order list to a red-black tree in O(N).
+We adopted an algorithm to convert an order list to a red-black tree in O(N).

 ## Future work